 3) Time Commitment

-Listing and running a successful Airbnb unit could take lots more time and effort than you may have been led to believe, especially in the beginning.
-Even when you’ve got your procedures down and you’re not spending as much time handling all the bookings, you can still expect to have to be on call for emergencies whenever you have a guest staying with you.
-Do you have the time and flexibility to do what it takes to succeed?
+Listing and running a successful Airbnb listing could take MUCH more time and effort than you expected, especially in the beginning.
+Even when you’ve got your procedures down and you’re not spending as much time handling all the bookings, you could still expect to be on call for emergencies whenever you have a guest staying with you.
+Do you have the time and the flexibility to do what it takes to succeed?

 4) Listing Positioning

 What makes your unit special or different?
-Why would a guest on the site want to look at your listing and book with you rather than a number of other good alternatives?
-You’ll need a compelling offering that positions your unit favorably compared to your competition.
-This can include everything from the photos and descriptions on what you choose to highlight to how you go about pricing the unit.
-Getting the positioning correctly can take many iterations of testing.
+Why would a potential guest want to look at your listing and book with you rather than the growing list of other good alternatives?
+You’ll need a compelling offer that positions your unit favorably among competition.
+This could include everything from the photos and descriptions on what you choose to highlight to how you go about pricing the unit.
+Getting the right positioning could take constant adjustments as your market and competition changes.
 Are you willing to put the time and energy to get your positioning right?
-See if you should market Airbnb to business travelers.

 5) Landlord Relations

 Unless you own your home, you’ll need to think carefully about how you want to approach and communicate with your landlord to host on Airbnb.
-Yes, some folks host on Airbnb behind your landlords’ backs but we strongly urge you to NOT do that.
+Yes, some folks host on Airbnb without their landlord’s knowledge but we strongly urge you to NOT do that.
 Nothing kills an otherwise good Airbnb deal faster than an angry landlord.
 Are you ready to speak to them candidly about your short term rental intentions and to demonstrate how you will continue to one of their best tenants?

 6) Neighbor Relations

 Whether you own or rent, chances are you will have neighbors.
 How do you think they will react when (not if) they find out your hosting on Airbnb?
-This will very greatly by City and neighborhood so you’ll need to do some serious homework for your particular area.
+This will vary greatly by city and neighborhood.

 7) Risk & Liability

 Outside of personal safety, you are exposing yourself to a host of other risks by hosting on Airbnb.
 You’re putting your property at risk of theft.
 You’re at risk of renting to a squatter.
-You’re also putting yourself at potential liability risk if your guests get injured or if they damage other property or injure neighbors.
-But all of these risks can and should be minimized before you dive into hosting on Airbnb.
-Learn more about Airbnb liability insurance.
+You’ll also risk potential liability risk if your guests get injured or if they damage other property or injure neighbors.
+With the proper Airbnb liability insurance coverage, you could minimize much of these risks.

 8) Optimal Pricing

-Pricing is NOT just settting your weekday and weekend rates and then forget just forget about it, unless you are okay with leaving profits on the table.
-Optimal pricing takes time to get right initially, and to keep it right as you continue to host on Airbnb.
+Pricing is NOT just setting your weekday and weekend rates and then never revisiting again.
+Unless you are okay with leaving profits on the table, optimal pricing takes time to get right initially, and to keep it right as you continue to host on Airbnb.
 Are you up for the task of constantly monitoring competitive rates and special events in order to keep your pricing optimized for profits?
+Or better yet, finding a trusted 3rd party pricing partner to help you?
 Learn more about Airbnb Pricing Strategies.